hey-Gana/DSA_Preperation/notes.md

   * Small-case Alphabets: 97 to 122
   * Capital-cas Alphabets: 65 to 90
 * To convert a character to its ASCII value: built in python function - ord()

+* Strings are immutable, i.e, cannot be edited/changed. \
+  * To make it mutable, we have to convert it into a List and then make changes and join it.
+    (Eg- LC:345)

 * String Operations:
   * s.isdigit(): Confirms if it is a digit or not
   * s.isalpha(): Confirms if it is an alphabet